 The UK Biodiversity Indicators are dependent on a wide variety of data, provided by Government, research bodies, and the voluntary sector - in total nearly 100 organisations are involved.
 As Official Statistics, the presentation and assessment of the indicators has been verified by the data providers, and the production and editing of the indicators has been overseen by Government statisticians.

 Links to the full detail of each of the previous editions are provided on the Joint Nature Conservation Committee website (stored on The National Archives website).
-At the 8th Biodiversity Indicators Forum (BIF8), a recommendation was made to publish a transparent statement of the level of confidence that can be ascribed to each individual indicator.
-Following peer review of a preliminary assessment the Biodiversity Indicators Working Group (Defra and JNCC) are re-visiting the methodology.

 This is a Defra National Statistics compendium (see Annex for further details).